AndreJorge01/Brafe/README.md

 # Start Dev Environment for VSCode.
 + Open project folder in VSCode.
-+ Install Live Server extension
++ Install Live Server extension.
 + Right click index.html > Open with Live Server
 + Access the generated address in your browser 🚀